 Know Your Numbers

-Knowing your numbers is very important for keeping track of short term and long term financial goals.
+Knowing your numbers is massively important for keeping track of short term and long term financial goals.
 So what does it mean to know your numbers?
-It means you should know how much you’re spending on certain things so they don’t get out of hand and cause you financial stress.
+It means you should know how much you’re spending on everything, so spending doesn't get out of hand and cause you financial stress.
 Knowing your numbers also means having a firm grasp of what you have, what you don’t have, and what you need for the future.

 - How much do you pay for housing? ( I recommend 25% of your take home pay or less)

 - How much are you putting into savings every month?
 (I recommend 15% of your income once your consumer debt is paid off)